Dometrain/deep-dive-typescript/12-final-tips-and-next-steps/11.1-intro/readme.md

 To wrap up the course, I want to suggest specific next steps you can implement if you have an existing project, or if you're about to start a new one.

-We'll discuss linting, tsconfig, debugging, performance, error handling, and generating types.
+We'll discuss linting, error handling, and generating types.